 Recovery and Results

-After your surgery, you will wake up in a private recovery room, where a Registered Nurse will carefully monitor your vitals signs during this time.
-After approximately one hour (may be longer in some cases) and the effects of anesthesia have sufficiently worn off, you will be discharged to go home accompanied by an adult.
+After your surgery, you will wake up in a private recovery room, where a Registered Nurse will carefully monitor your vital signs during this time.
+After approximately one hour (maybe longer in some cases) and the effects of anesthesia have sufficiently worn off, you will be discharged to go home accompanied by an adult.
 Dr. Keyes will call the night of surgery to check on you and to make arrangements for your first follow up visit.

 You will typically come in for a check-up the day after your rhinoplasty.
 You will have additional follow-ups at one week, two weeks, and at one, two, and three months.
 Dr. Keyes proudly provides complete post-operative care for life.
 You can schedule as many check-ups as you want at no additional charge.